Robmaister/SharpFont/README.md

  - Most methods are instance methods instead of static methods.
 This avoids unnecessary redundancy in method calls and creates an API with a .NET look-and-feel.

-For example, a regular FreeType method like this:
+For example, a regular FreeType method looks like this:

 ```C
 Face face;